Air-cooled engine: Diesel engines

 Some small diesel engines, e.g. those made by Deutz AG and Lister Petter are air-cooled.
 Probably the only big Euro 5 truck air-cooled engine (V8 320 kW power 2100 N·m torque one) is being produced by Tatra.
+BOMAG part of the FAYAT group also utilizes an air cooled inline 6 cylinder motor, in many of their construction vehicles.

 Stationary or portable engines

 Stationary or portable engines were commercially introduced early in the 1900s.
 The first commercial production was by the New Way Motor Company of Lansing, Michigan, US.
 The company produced air-cooled engines in single and twin cylinders in both horizontal and vertical cylinder format.
 Subsequent to their initial production which was exported worldwide, other companies took up the advantages of this cooling method, especially in small portable engines.
 Applications include mowers, generators, outboard motors, pump sets, saw benches and auxiliary power plants and more.